How Do I Choose the Right Dog For Me?

 Health Issues, Both Within the Breed and Within That Person’s Kennel Lines

 “If someone says there are no health problems in a breed, talk to someone else,” said Schlieper.
 Every breed has some.
 It doesn’t mean every dog is unhealthy, but it does mean every breeder should be working hard to breed dogs free of the problems that lurk in a breed’s gene pool.

 That includes how good the dog is with families, kids, and other dogs.
 Will they tolerate some teasing or the clumsiness of a child?
 Will they let people in your home?
 Are they cuddly or more standoffish?
 Your circumstances will dictate how important each of these things is to you.
 You should also ask about temperament within a particular breeder’s kennel: Are they breeding with temperament in mind?

 How Much Maintenance Does the Dog Need?

-That includes grooming, special food, and the time involved in daily care.
+That includes grooming and special food requirements, and the time involved in daily care.

 How Much Time Will it Take to Train and Socialize the Dog?

 What is the Life Expectancy of the Breed?